Skip to main content

 })

 The track command is a special operation.
-It defines what kind of object is pushed with it.
-Thus making all properties part of exactly that pushed object.
-So each object that should be tracked must be pushed separately, not as an array or list.
-Multiple products are pushed each one by one.
-And all properties pushed in that call are the properties of that single property.
+It defines what kind of object is pushed with it, making all properties part of exactly that pushed object.
+So, each object that should be tracked must be pushed separately, not as an array or list.
+Multiple products are pushed one by one.
+All properties pushed in that call are the properties of that single property.

 Data submit

-We already touched the topic several times: when will be the data submitted to the server?
-It always depends on the States, a function that defines the moment to start the tracking.
+We have already touched on this topic several times: When will the data be submitted to the server?
+It always depends on the States, which define the moment to start the tracking.
 There are several ways to activate this process.

 Auto Sending

-There are two track commands which send directly all previously pushed data to the server.
+Two track commands send directly all previously pushed data to the server.

 • submit